LGBTQ rights in Mexico: Does not explicitly ban sexual orientation or gender identity discrimination in local law

 States in magenta have passed hate crime laws.

 Hate crime laws

-Hate crimes laws that recognize motivation by gender and sexual preferences have been passed in Mexico City and in the states of Aguascalientes, Baja California, Baja California Sur, Campeche, Colima, Coahuila, Guerrero, Hidalgo, Jalisco, Michoacán, Nayarit, Nuevo Leon, Oaxaca, Puebla, Querétaro, Quintana Roo, San Luis Potosí, Sinaloa, Sonora, Tlaxcala, Veracruz and Zacatecas.
+Hate crimes laws that recognize motivation by gender and sexual preferences have been passed in Mexico City and in the states of Aguascalientes, Baja California, Baja California Sur, Campeche, Colima, Coahuila, Guerrero, Hidalgo, Jalisco, Michoacán, Morelos, Nayarit, Nuevo Leon, Oaxaca, Puebla, Querétaro, Quintana Roo, San Luis Potosí, Sinaloa, Sonora, Tlaxcala, Veracruz, and Zacatecas.

 As of July 2024, a federal hate crimes bill, the Osiel Baena Law, was being considered in Congress.

-In August 2024, Mexico City (locality by a vote of 47-3) passed and implemented - the most “robust, inclusive, recent and toughest laws on hate crimes within Mexico’s generation”.
+In August 2024, Mexico City (locality by a vote of 47-3) passed and was implimented”.

+Map of Mexican states that have passed transfemicide laws.

+As of December 2025, five states have passed laws against transfemicide, which is the murder of a trans woman motivated by her gender identity and carries an enhanced penalty.
+These are Nayarit, Mexico City, Baja California, Baja California Sur, Campeche, and Mexico.

 LGBT speech laws

 Mexico's Supreme Court ruled in 2013 that two anti-gay slurs, "puñal" and "maricones," are not protected as freedom of expression under the Constitution, allowing people offended by the terms to sue for moral damages.